smagnani96/eBPF_TrafficAnalyzer/README.md

 # eBPF_TrafficAnalyzer

-eBPF C programs to analyze some packets' feature in order to detect (and possibly prevent) a possible ongoing network attack.
+eBPF C programs to analyze some packets' feature in order to detect a possible ongoing network attack and apply countermeasures.

 Highly recommended to be used within the [Polycube](https://github.com/polycube-network/polycube) framework.